21anhn/21anhn/README.md

 # Lại Trần Nhật Anh

 ## 👋 Hello!
-I am a third-year Software Engineering student with a strong foundation in backend development and a growing passion for frontend technologies.
+I am a soon-to-graduate Software Engineering student from FPT University with around one year of backend development experience.
+I am currently working in the healthcare domain, focusing on .NET and applying architectures and patterns such as Mediator, CQRS, and Clean Architecture.
+My work also involves PostgreSQL, Keycloak, and the Azure ecosystem, including Azure Functions, Blob Storage, and other cloud services.

 ### 📊 GitHub Stats